S3-working-group/s3-practical-guide/slides.md

 ---

-## # Ask For Help
+## P2.1: Ask For Help

-A simple protocol for learning, skill sharing, and building connections, while respecting people's autonomy.
+A simple protocol for learning, skill sharing, and building connections, with respect for people's autonomy.

-Ask someone, "would you be willing to help me with ...?" the person asked answers with a simple "yes" or "no".
+Ask someone, "_would you be willing to help me with ..._?" the person asked answers with a simple "_yes_" or "_no_".

 * if the request is declined, the person asking accepts the answer without negotiation or inquiry
 * if the request is unclear, inquire for more information